-I was really intimidated to make this Marshmallow Creme Recipe but I promise it’s not to hard and I hope you’ll give it a try!
+I was really nervous to make this Marshmallow Creme Recipe.
+But once I realized that it was easy to make and easy ingredients, I knew I had to give it a try.

-Marshmallow Cream is delicious and perfect for my favorite dessert recipes!
+Marshmallow Cream is perfect for my favorite dessert!

 The other day I shared with you the Best Fruit Dip Recipe.
 It only has three ingredients, so it is very easy (and it tastes great, too).

 One thing that I started thinking about after I made this recipe was how I could make it a little more frugally.
 The preserves and cream cheese wasn’t too pricey, but I was really surprised at how much the marshmallow creme cost.

 There really isn’t much to making Marshmallow Cream, so why did it cost so much?
 After reading about how to make marshmallow cream, I realized how easy and cost effective it was to make my own.

 Well, I figured it was finally time for me to see how to make marshmallow creme for myself.
 With only a few ingredients and a candy thermometer, I could make marshmallow cream at home.

 We love figuring out how to make recipes at home.
 My favorite part is I know exactly what I am adding and can adjust the amount.
 There is no adding ingredients that I can’t pronounce.

 When I first decided to attempt this recipe, I was surprised by what is in homemade marshmallow creme.
 I originally thought it was just melted marshmallows!